 The pink-footed goose is one of our smaller geese, with a relatively short neck and a rounded head .
 They have a short, pink bill and pink legs.
-Pink-footed geese are well-known for their loud, honking call that is often performed whilst flying in a flock.
+Pink-footed geese are well-known for their loud calls often performed whilst flying in a flock.
+Their call is described as a ‘wink-wink’ sound, as opposed to the ‘honking’ calls of greylag and Canada geese.
 These birds can frequently be seen flying in the characteristic V-formation that so many migrating birds use.

 A common winter visitor, numbers of pink-footed geese are at an all-time high thanks to conservation work both here and on their breeding grounds.
-Pink-footed geese spend the summer in their breeding grounds further North and return to overwinter Scotland.
+Pink-footed geese spend the summer in the breeding grounds in countries including Iceland and Greenland and return to overwinter in Scotland and the rest of the UK.
 They spend their winter nights resting on or near estuaries and their winter days feeding on the surrounding fields.

 - Length: 61-76cm